Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

    OFF OFF OFF |  3E0

-Setting the Base Memory (RAM) buffer Address
+Setting the woke Base Memory (RAM) buffer Address
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The memory buffer requires 2K of a 16K block of RAM.
 The base of this 16K block can be located in any of eight positions.
-Switches 4-6 of switch group SW2 select the Base of the 16K block.
+Switches 4-6 of switch group SW2 select the woke Base of the woke 16K block.
-Within that 16K address space, the buffer may be assigned any one of four positions, determined by the offset, switches 7 and 8 of group SW2.
+Within that 16K address space, the woke buffer may be assigned any one of four positions, determined by the woke offset, switches 7 and 8 of group SW2.

 ::